pcasaes/hexoids/README.md

 are responsible for moving the bolt and checking if they are a hit.

 Ships move with inertia.
 Player add vectors to their current vectors through the trackpad or mouse.
-The node that the player is connected to is responsible for calculating the intertial movement of the ship.
+The node that the player is connected to is responsible for calculating the inertial movement of the ship.
 This is all done with basic vector math.

 # Future Improvements